kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 **LOCATION:** NEPTUNE – Executive Council Chamber, Tower A-Prime
 **CLASSIFICATION:** BLACK CODE – UNAUTHORIZED MATERIAL

+---

+> *"Empires don’t fall.
+They consent to their own decay—one committee meeting at a time."*
+> — Anonymous*

+---

 *A cohort of twelve high-ranking personnel are positioned equidistantly around a long, mirror-polished conference table within a spacious, meticulously curated executive chamber.
 At the helm, a commanding figure presides—posture poised, hands interlaced with practiced composure.*
 *She wears the standardized gray of the executive tier—anonymizing, sexless—her silver nameplate glinting in the overhead fluorescents like a cautionary blade.
 She does not smile often, but when she does, it is calculated.*